Terairk/http-client/README.md

 so we use chunks less than the truncated threshold of 64 KiB.
 If we didn't know these, the code would be more complicated however it depends on what gets changed.

-###
+Also we take in the content length on the command line simply because my logic can't quite decouple the logic of extracting the content-length without requesting a lot of bytes.
+Causes a network error in my program.
+Could be worth looking into to improve the ergonomics of the program but it isn't the biggest deal.

-Scenario 1: Threshold gets smaller but stays constant, in this case I can just adjust my CHUNK_SIZE constant.
+### Scenario 1: Threshold gets smaller but stays constant
+In this case I can just adjust my CHUNK_SIZE constant.
 It'd be pretty fast to find the threshold through manual testing of a black-box web server.

-###
-Scenario 2: Threshold changes however threshold varies for seemingly no reason In this instance, some of my code would need to be overhauled to also perhaps do some binary search of a good CHUNK_SIZE to do it on. ie start with a large value for CHUNK_SIZE and reduce it at runtime everytime a truncation occurs.
+### Scenario 2: Threshold changes however threshold varies for seemingly no reason
+In this instance, some of my code would need to be overhauled to also perhaps do some binary/linear search of a good CHUNK_SIZE to do it on. ie start with a large value for CHUNK_SIZE and reduce it at runtime everytime a truncation occurs.
 We can tell if truncation occurs because the Content-Length returned will be not what we expected.
-Ofc CHUNK_SIZE will have to stop being a compile time constant and instead be a runtime constant.
+Of course, CHUNK_SIZE will have to stop being a compile time constant and instead be a runtime constant.
+I'd change my logic to not expect x amount of bytes per chunk and instead make one of my functions return how many bytes it did receive up to.
+Therefore each "chunk" can be of variable size

+## Potential Improvements
+Other than making my code more general and being able to handle the aforementioned scenario 2.
+If I could use external libraries: I'd make my code multi-threaded using an async-runtime such as tokio though multi-threaded code together with Scenario 2 handling would be pretty tricky.
+It's much easier to make it multi-threaded with constant size chunks